Gamification of learning: Application

-Common ways to integrate gamification in education is creating battles, digital games such as Kahoot or Quizlet, or playing old-school games such as bingo or scavenger hunts.
+Common ways to integrate gamification in education is creating battles, digital games such as Kahoot! or Quizlet, or playing old-school games such as bingo or scavenger hunts.
 With regard to language, instead of referring to academic requirements with the typical associated terms, game-like names may be used instead.
 For example, making a course presentation might be referred to as "embarking on a quest", writing an exam might be "defeating monsters", and creating a prototype might be classed as "completing a mission".
-In terms of grading, the grading scheme for a course might be adapted to make use of Experience points (XP) as opposed to letter grades.
+In terms of grading, the grading scheme for a course might be adapted to make use of experience points (XP) as opposed to letter grades.
 Each student can begin at level one with zero points; as they progress through the course, completing missions and demonstrating learning, they earn XP.
 A chart can be developed to illustrate how many XP is required to earn a letter grade.
-For example, earning 1500 XP might translate to a C, while 2000 would earn a B, and 2500, an A. Some teachers use XP, as well as health points (HP) and knowledge points (KP) to motivate students in the classroom, but do not connect these points with the letter grades students get on a report card.
+For example, earning 1,500 XP might translate to a C, while 2,000 would earn a B, and 2,500 an A. Some teachers use XP, as well as health points (HP) and knowledge points (KP) to motivate students in the classroom but do not connect these points with the letter grades students get on a report card.
 Instead these points are connected with earning virtual rewards such as badges or trophies.

-In First-Year Composition (FYC) courses, gamification has been successfully implemented through tasks like "Quests" and "Random Encounters."
+In first-year composition (FYC) courses, gamification has been successfully implemented through tasks like "Quest" and "Random Encounters".
 Quests are designed as extended assignments that encourage students to engage deeply with specific topics, often involving research, collaborative writing, or creative problem-solving.
 These tasks enable students to develop essential research and collaborative skills, which are critical for academic success and professional growth.
 By working on complex, multi-step challenges, students learn to approach problems systematically and think critically about their solutions.
 Random Encounters are shorter, impromptu tasks that require students to apply critical thinking and adaptability in unpredictable scenarios, such as responding to a challenging writing prompt or analyzing an unfamiliar text.
 Such activities help students build resilience and navigate uncertain or complex situations, equipping them to handle dynamic challenges in academic, professional, and everyday contexts.
 Gamified tasks also encourage students to actively engage with course material, fostering a sense of exploration and agency in their learning journey.
 These examples highlight the varied applications of gamified tasks, which also depend on the roles played by teachers and the structure of the learning environment.